raspberrypilearning/turtle-race-visual/en/step_3.md

 --- task ---

-Send the turtle to the top of the screen and speed it all up
+Move the pen to the top left and make it draw fast.

 --- code ---
 ---